 Certified Occupational Therapy Assistant

-Sami is a COTA who has been working with Advanced Therapy Care since 2017.
-She earned her Bachelor's Degree in School and Community Health Education in 2006.
-After working for a few years and finding a passion for helping others, especially children, she decided to go back to school.
-She graduated in 2015 from an Occupational Therapy Assistant program.
-She has been working as a Pediatric Occupational Therapist since graduating.
-She enjoys spending time with friends and family, outdoor activities, and volleyball.
-Sami lives in Boise with her husband and beautiful 10 month old daughter.
+Sami is a Certified Occupational Therapy Assistant (COTA) who has been working with Advanced Therapy Care since 2017.
+She earned her Bachelor's Degree in School and Community Health Education in 2006 from the University of Idaho.
+After working for a few years and finding a passion for helping others, especially children, she decided to go back to school and received her Associate’s degree for Occupational Therapy Assistant in 2015.
+She has been working in pediatric outpatient clinic’s since graduating and has assisted with school contracts.

 Certified Occupational Therapy Assistant